Roger-luo/Ion/README.md

 ### Command Quick Reference:

-NB: sub-commands are indicated with bullet points and options are indicated with bullet points plus short or long flags (ie. -f or --flag).
-Arguments are listed in square brackets, such as [URL].
-A positional arg which is capable of handling multiple arguments is listed with ellipses following the name (eg. [EXAMPLE...]).

-Optional arguments are listed with a `?` before the name; generally speaking, if required arguments are not provided, Ion will ask for them.

 | Commands                     | Description                                                  |
 | ---------------------------- | ------------------------------------------------------------ |
 | new [PATH]                   | Create a new package                                         |